by ProcureDeskLast Updated : Oct-07-2020

 However, sometimes building capabilities in-house can cost too much or take too much time.
 That way you are letting your competitors get critical competitive advantages and acquisitions make more sense.
 So, make sure to buy capabilities rather than market share.
 Also, try to avoid the bait to make trophy acquisitions.
 Companies need to make most acquisitions to fill in capabilities they don’t already have and can’t easily build.
 Capabilities tend to last a lot longer than temporary spikes in market share.

-At the end, the general advice you should listen is to never forget about the needs of today’s employees.
-Work is something that people do, not a place they go to, so a manageable career and life balance is important to everyone.
 You should circulate amid your colleagues every day and make sure that both, your dedicated level of involvement and your communication with them, be formal as well as informal.
 So, socialize with your team and become involved in the interoffice “water cooler” conversations.
-If you manage to have all mentioned habits you will definitely understand your employees and work in favor of your company dynamics.
+If you manage to have all the mentioned habits you will definitely understand your employees and work in favor of your company dynamics.